-In order to maintain a high-quality user experience within D2L and in accordance with OGC policy, LSC-Online will begin purging data for courses more than five years past their end dates in D2L.
+In order to maintain a high-quality user experience within D2L and in accordance with OGC policy, LSC-Online will begin purging data for the earliest courses still present in D2L.
 The purge process will result in the complete deletion of course data.
-Because Lone Star College currently has more than five years of data stored, we will begin purging courses in accelerated phases.
-(The first phase will begin 8/25/21 and will include ANGEL migrations and 2013 courses.)
-These accelerated phases will be complete in February 2023, after which courses more than five years past their end dates will be purged from D2L every fall and spring semester.
-See below for a tentative schedule.
+Because Lone Star College currently has more than the required years' data stored, we will begin purging courses in accelerated phases.

 Questions You May Have

 I thought LSC-Online already archived old courses each semester.
 Is a data purge different than a course archive?